superpoweredmemory/superpoweredmemory.github.io/_posts/2017-08-08-effectiveleaner.md

 #### a) The peculiarities of human memory and learning
 #### b) The techniques that enhance the storage and retrieval of information from memory
-#### c) How to monitor the state of one’s learning and the myriad ways in which our judgments can be fooled
+#### c) How to monitor the state of your learning and the myriad ways in which your judgment can be fooled

 ## The peculiarities of human memory